Approximations for the number of maxima and near-maxima in independent data: Introduction and main results

 All of our approximations and error bounds will be given in the total variation distance, defined for random variables $K$ and $L$ supported on $\mathbb{Z}^+=\{0,1,\ldots\}$ by

 We use the remainder of this section to present our main results in the discrete setting (Theorems \ref{thm:discrete} and \ref{thm:poisson} below) and absolutely continuous case (in Theorem \ref{thm:continuous}), and to further provide examples to illustrate these results.
 Proofs of these main results are deferred to Sections \ref{sec:logarithmic}--\ref{sec:poisson}.
 These proofs make use of Stein's method, adapted here for use with a logarithmic target distribution for the first time and also used to establish new results in the negative binomial approximation of mixed binomial distributions.
 We will also make use of well-known results on Poisson approximation.
+Some concluding remarks are given in Section \ref{sec:conc}.